ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

     hide: true
     permalink: /chapter/[topic name]/[chapter title]/
     ---
-    {% include autoRelativePath.html %}

 <sup>*Note, that the above code-block has been created by indenting the lines by 2 tabs.*</sup>

 ### Layout
 You can select one of several defined layouts for your chapter, that predominantly determine the icon at the start of your chapter.
-In the following you will find a breakdown on the layouts we would suggest for you and that can be found [here in the repository](/detel-book/_layouts).
+In the following you will find a breakdown on the layouts we would suggest for you and that can be found [here in the repository]([/detel-book/_layouts](https://github.com/ea-tel/detel-book/tree/master/_layouts)).

 | Layout type           | Description                                                                    |  Icon                                                                    |
 |---                    |---                                                                             |---                                                                       |